carbonblack/cbapi-python/docs/installation.rst

 Installation
 ============

-Before installing cbapi, make sure that you have access to a working CB Response or CB Protection server.
+Before installing cbapi, make sure that you have access to a working VMWare Carbon Black EDR or App Control server.
 The server can be either on-premise or in the cloud.
-CB Response clusters are also supported.
-Once you have access to a working can use the standard Python packaging tools to install cbapi on your local machine.
+EDR clusters are also supported.
+Once you have access to a working server, you can use the standard Python packaging tools to install cbapi on your local machine.

 Feel free to follow along with this document or watch the `Development Environment Setup video <https://developer.carbonblack.com/guide/enterprise-response/development-environment-video/>`_ on the Developer Network website.

 If you already have Python installed, you can skip right down to "Using Pip".